NFL Week 4 picks: Broncos rip the Raiders, Giants get first win of the season

 As it turns out, that guy is as good at making apocalyptic predictions as the Cleveland Browns are at football.

 The funny thing about the apocalypse prediction is that I'm guessing the Baltimore Ravens probably wish it had come true after the beatdown they took in London.
-The loss was so embarrassing Ravens coach John Harbaugh has pretty much decided that he's never taking his team to London again.
+The loss was so embarrassing that Ravens coach John Harbaugh has pretty much decided that he's never taking his team to London again.

 I also wouldn't be surprised if he throws his passport away and refuses to ever travel anywhere again, because that trip was ugly.

 What Harbaugh clearly didn't realize is that the Jacksonville Jaguars are the New England Patriots of London.
-Over the past three years, the Patriots have been dominating the NFL here in the U.S. On the other hand, guess who has been dominating in England: THE LONDON JAGUARS.
+Over the past three years, the Patriots have been dominating the NFL here in the states.
+On the other hand, guess who's been dominating in England: THE LONDON JAGUARS.

 Brady does avocado ice cream, Bortles does tea and crumpets, and that basically explains why they're the two best quarterbacks in the NFL right now.